jianzongwu/Awesome-Open-Vocabulary/README.md

 - `pre.`: Vision-language pretraining
 - `diff.`: Use diffusion models
 - `unify`: Unify several tasks (semantic segmentation, instance segmentation, and panoptic segmentation)
+- `sam`: Use SAM (Segment Anything Model)
-- `other.`: Other methods that cannot be grouped into above ones.
+- `other`: Other methods that cannot be grouped into above ones.

 ### Open Vocabulary Object Detection